krishpr0/ESC_BLDC/README.md

 ## What is this Project?
 Wardi, also known as Electronic Speed  Controller is a device that is used to operate Brushless DC motors.
-IT contains Mosftes which is used to controll the 3 phase brushless Dc motor.
-For this Specific ESC I have used 2 mosfte per phase meaning there are total 24 mosftes.
+IT contains mosfets which is used to controll the 3 phase brushless Dc motor.
+For this Specific ESC I have used 2 mosfet per phase meaning there are total 24 mosftes.

 - BSZ040N06LS5 mosfets